Theory: African Rock Art in the Milky Way/Willcox Shelter

 April 28, 2016/Lynn

 Here’s my theory: There is a South African rock art painting that looks like a human/animal figure.
-And there is also an image in the Milky Way that looks like this painting.
+There is also an image in the Milky Way that looks like this painting.
 I think the figure in the painting is the image in the Milky Way.

 Rock Art Human/Animal Figure

-This rock art painting is located at Willcox Shelter (or Willcox’s Shelter)/Giant’s Castle in South Africa (Drakensberg mountains).
+This rock art painting is located at Willcox Shelter (or Willcox’s Shelter)/Giant’s Castle in South Africa (KwaZulu-Natal, Drakensberg mountains).
 The figure appears to be painted in red and white.

 Milky Way Image